-Joint VA Loan: What It Is & How to Get One
+Joint VA Loan: What It Is, Requirements, & How to Apply

 For those who have served in the U.S. military, VA loans are a mortgage benefit that can help you get a home.
 Backed by the Department of Veterans Affairs, these no-down-payment required loans offer generous terms that make them very attractive for first-time home buyers and individuals searching for new home financing.